brink182/cfg-loader/Source/README-CFG.txt

 cfg v69

+03-06-2011 cfg v69a6 (alpha)
+ * Improved support for hdd with 4k sectors

 02-06-2011 cfg v69a5 (alpha)
- * Support for d2x v6
+ * Support for d2x v6 IOS reload block on FAT/NTFS/EXT2 fs.

 02-06-2011 cfg v69a4 (alpha)
  * Fixed #001 error on hermes cios for fakesigned games (caused by